pbiggar/trychooser/README.md

 ### Running

-To run, type:
+To push to tryserver after asking you questions, type:

     $ hg trychooser

+### Command line

+To just read get a trysyntax from the command line:

+    $ ./trychooser

 ### Testing

 To run the tests, run

     $ ./trychooser_test

-### Command line

-To run from the command line:

-    $ ./trychooser

 ### Meta